Decompilation pipeline

 and Action::rule_repeatapply

-Instantiating Rules
+Instantiating rules

-There is another special container called ActionPool
+The special container ActionPool

-is analogous to using an ActionGroup
+as analogous to using an ActionGroup

 , but with rules instead.